jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Pale Stranger.md

 RacialMods:
 Languages: Common
 SQ: stranger's luck
+SpecialAbilities:
+  Pistols (Su): >
-SpecialAbilities: Pistols (Su) A pale stranger fights with two pistols.
+    A pale stranger fights with two pistols.
 A pistol has a range increment of 20 feet and deals both bludgeoning and piercing damage.
 At a range of up to 20 feet, a pale stranger's pistol attacks resolve as touch attacks.
 While pistols normally consume bullets and black powder when fired, a pale stranger's pistols supernaturally reload the instant it fires them, allowing the undead to make multiple attacks in a round with the weapons.
 In addition, any pistol a pale stranger wields functions as a +1 pistol.
 A pale stranger does not provoke attacks of opportunity when it fires a pistol in melee, and treats pistols as light weapons for the purposes of determining penalties from two-weapon fighting.
 Further rules for pistols, and firearms in general, can be found in Ultimate Combat.
+  Stranger's Luck (Su): >
+    A pale stranger gains a +3 luck bonus to AC and has no chance of misfire when using firearms.
+  Stranger's Shot (Ex): >
-Stranger's Luck (Su) A pale stranger gains a +3 luck bonus to AC and has no chance of misfire when using firearms.
-Stranger's Shot (Ex) As a full-round action, a pale stranger can take careful aim with one of its firearms and take a single, ruinous shot.
+    As a full-round action, a pale stranger can take careful aim with one of its firearms and take a single, ruinous shot.
 This single shot always resolves as a touch attack, regardless of the actual range.
 If the pale stranger threatens a critical hit with this shot, it automatically confirms the critical hit.
 Regardless of whether the shot is a critical hit or not, it deals +6d6 points of damage.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: